-Puerto Banús is located in the Nueva Andalucía suburb of Marbella, just 6km to the west of the town centre.
-Puerto Banús was in fact designed and built in 1970 by local property developer José Banús as a luxury marina and elegant shopping complex.
+World renowned as a luxury leisure port, Puerto Banús is located next to the Nueva Andalucía suburb of Marbella, just 6km to the west of the Marbella town centre.
+Puerto Banús was designed and built in 1970 by local property developer José Banús as a luxury marina and elegant shopping complex.

-There are many high-quality apartments and villas here, and with the marina in the foreground and La Concha mountain as a backdrop, the total effect is stunning.
+There are many high-quality apartments and villas in the Puerto Banús area, and with the marina in the foreground and La Concha mountain as a backdrop, the total effect is stunning.

 Nueva Andalucía is ideally situated within walking distance of Puerto Banús and the many restaurants and clubs, and all the local beaches are easily accessible.

 SAN PEDRO DE ALCÁNTARA